laxity7/dotenv/README.md

 > There will be no error if the file .env does not exist, only global variables will be taken

-Now all of the defined variables are available in the $_ENV and $_SERVER super-globals.
+Now all the defined variables are available in the $_ENV and $_SERVER super-globals.

 > If your $_ENV array is mysteriously empty, but you still see the variables when calling
 > getenv() or in your phpinfo(), check your